Maximal Objectives in the Multi-armed Bandit with Applications: Numerical Experiments

-{\bf Discussion.} ADA-ETC shows the best performance uniformly across all settings, although there are settings where its performance is similar to ETC. As anticipated, these are settings where either (a) $\alpha=0.4$, in which case, the arms are expected to be close to each other and hence adaptivity in exploring has little benefits, or (b) $T/K$ is relatively small, due to which $\tau$ is small.
-In these latter situations, the exploration budget of $\tau$ is expected to be exhausted for almost all arms under ADA-ETC, yielding in performance similar to ETC, e.g., if $K=25$ and $T = 100$, then $\tau = \lceil 4^{2/3}\rceil = 3$, i.e., a maximum of only three pulls can be used per arm for exploring.
-When $\alpha$ is smaller, i.e., when arms are easier to distinguish, or when $\tau$ is large, the performance of ADA-ETC is significantly better than that of ETC. This illustrates the gains from the adaptivity of exploration under ADA-ETC.
+{\bf Discussion.} ADA-ETC shows the best performance uniformly across all settings, although there are settings where its performance is similar to ETC and NADA-ETC. These are settings where either (a) $\alpha=0.4$, in which case, the arms are expected to be close to each other and hence adaptivity in exploring has little benefits, or (b) $T/K$ is relatively small, due to which $\tau$ is small.
+In these latter situations, the exploration budget of $\tau$ is expected to be exhausted for almost all arms under ADA-ETC, yielding a performance more similar to ETC, e.g., if $K=8$ and $T = 100$, then $\tau = \lceil 12.5^{2/3}\rceil = 6$, i.e., a maximum of six pulls can be used per arm for exploring.
+When $\alpha$ is smaller, i.e., when arms are easier to distinguish, or when $\tau$ is large, the performance of ADA-ETC is significantly better than those of ETC and NADA-ETC. This illustrates the gains from the adaptivity of exploration under ADA-ETC.

-Furthermore, we observe that the performances of SUCC, UCB1-s and NADA-ETC are essentially the same as ETC for the ranges of $T$ and $K$ we consider.\footnote{Further experiments show that increasing $T$ results in UCB1-s and NADA-ETC eventually outperforming ETC as well as SUCC.} This important observation suggests that naively adding adaptivity to exploration, e.g., based on UCB1's upper confidence bounds, may not improve upon the performance of ETC in finite parameter settings, and appropriate refinement of the confidence bounds is crucial to the gains of ADA-ETC in these settings.
-Finally, we note that UCB1 performs quite poorly, thus demonstrating the importance of introducing an appropriate stopping criterion for exploration.
+It is interesting to note that while NADA-ETC improves over the performance of ETC, the gains are much more under ADA-ETC. For example, the performance of ETC and NADA-ETC are virtually the same when $\alpha=0.4$, whereas ADA-ETC performs strictly better.
+This observation suggests that naively adding adaptivity to exploration, e.g., based on UCB1's upper confidence bounds, may not lead to significant improvements over the performance of ETC in finite parameter settings, and appropriate refinement of the confidence bounds is crucial to the gains of ADA-ETC. We note that UCB1's performance is consistently poor despite its asymptotic optimality, suggesting inferior instance-dependent performance for these instances in finite $T$ settings.
+In comparison, TS performs well when $\alpha=0$, but its performance deteriorates for $\alpha=0.4$ when arms are more difficult to distinguish since it becomes more likely that more than one arm is often pulled in the long run.
+These observations demonstrate the importance of introducing an appropriate stopping criterion for exploration to achieve robust performance.